 - YouTube video or tutorial showing you how to install WordPress – free

-- Domain name – around $10 per year but you can pay less or more depending on special offers and the domain extension you choose (we like and use namecheap)
+- Domain name – around $10 per year but you can pay less or more depending on special offers and the domain extension you choose (we like and use namecheap).

 So, all in all, you’re looking at around $60 to set up a website for a year.
 Not bad is it?

-You’ll need some or all the following:
+You’ll need some or all of the following:

 - Premium plugins – a lot of decent plugins operate under a freemium license/business model.
 They give you part of the plugin for free but expect you to pay for premium features.
-It’s not only fancy shopping carts or e-commerce add-ons either.
+It’s not just fancy shopping carts or e-commerce add-ons either.
 More down to earth plugins also offer a free and premium version.

 - Tools and resources – depending on what you want to do with your website, you might have to fork out for mailing list software, a customer relationship management (CRM) tool, SEO services and a whole load of other things.